wobertt/blog/Understanding the Two Pointers Technique - Part 1.md

 >2.
 If $a_l + a_r < t$, then the pair must be in the range $[l+1, r]$.
 >3.
 If $a_l + a_r > t$, then the pair must be in the range $[l, r-1]$.
 >
->If we ended up in case 2 or 3, set $[l, r]$ to be the new range and try again.
+>If we ended up in case 2 or 3, update $[l, r]$ to the new range and try again.
 >

-The length of the interval $[l, r]$ is initially $n$, and it decreases by $1$ each time we check a pair.
+The number of values in the range $[l, r]$ is initially $n$, and this decreases by $1$ each time we check a pair.
 That means there are $O(n)$ intervals to check.
 Our claim also guarantees we will find the correct answer.
 ##### Code (Accepted):
 ```cpp
 vector<int> twoSum(vector<int>& a, int t) {